qiwi/nestjs-enterprise/packages/metric/README.md

 })
 export class AppModule {}
 ```
+ConfigModule is required for MetricModule to work
 You can pass parameters to a `MetricModule.register()` method

-- graphiteApiEndpoint - The URL for connecting to the Graphite API.
+- graphiteApiEndpoint - The URL for connecting to the Graphite API
-- metricsConfig - Metrics configuration, including the metric prefix and interval.
   - metricsConfig.prefix - prefix for metric entry name
   - metricsConfig.interval - period of metric sending in ms